-- Projects focus on a Problem of Practice within the student's context of professional practice; and - Projects possess potential for significant change or impact within the organization and/or have implications for policy.
+- Written assignments within courses that focus on the student's POP. - Coursework that leads students to consider solutions that hold the potential for significant change or impact within their organization and/or have implications for policy. - Dissertation components that are embedded